tsuru/tsuru/docs/config.rst

 auth:max-simultaneous-sessions
 ++++++++++++++++++++++++++++++

-Tsuru can limit the number of simultaneous sessions per user.
+tsuru can limit the number of simultaneous sessions per user.
 This setting is optional, and defaults to "unlimited".

 Amazon Web Services (AWS) configuration
 ---------------------------------------

-Tsuru is able to use Amazon Web Services (AWS) Simple Storage Service (S3) to provide static storage for apps.
-Whenever ``bucket-support`` is true, Tsuru will create a S3 bucket and AWS Identity and Access Management (IAM) credentials to access this bucket during the app creation process.
+tsuru is able to use Amazon Web Services (AWS) Simple Storage Service (S3) to provide static storage for apps.
+Whenever ``bucket-support`` is true, tsuru will create a S3 bucket and AWS Identity and Access Management (IAM) credentials to access this bucket during the app creation process.
 In order to be able to communicate with AWS API's, tsuru needs some settings, listed below.